Can I Get a Limited Privilege - Drive After Consuming < 21

 Bill Powers is an experienced courtroom attorney and advocate for justice.
 The former President of the North Carolina Advocates of Justice (2016-2017), he is active in the legal professional and development of the North Carolina DWI Laws.

 The lawyers at our law firm offer a FREE CASE EVALUATION for DWI charges in North Carolina (and DUI charges in South Carolina).
-Partner John Landreth and Associate Attorney Chris Beddow are licensed to practice law and provide legal representation to clients in both North Carolina and South Carolina.
+Associate Attorney Chris Beddow is licensed to practice law and provide legal representation to clients in both North Carolina and South Carolina.
 Bill Powers is licensed only in the State of North Carolina and therefore limits his practice to North Carolina.

 Bill is the 2018 Co-Chair of the NCSCCLE (North Carolina South Carolina Continuing Legal Education) seminar “Momentum” and an NBTA Board-Certified Criminal Law Specialist.

 You may contact Bill by calling 704-342-4357 or Bill@342HELP.com.